willclarkson/lsstBulgeStaticFOM/mafInstallNotes.md

 From here: https://confluence.lsstcorp.org/display/SIM/Catalogs+and+MAF

-On my system, this all lives on a large data disk (so that all the necessary maps have plenty of space).
+On my system, this all resides on a large data disk (so that all the necessary maps have plenty of space).
+To configure the installation for my system:

 ```
 mkdir /raid1/soft/lsst_stack